How to Meet OSHA's Requirements for Eyewash Stations

 Also, train supervisors to treat blocked access as a serious housekeeping issue, not a minor inconvenience.
 That mindset shift prevents repeat problems.

-Inspection and Maintenance That Prevent Surprises
+Inspection and Maintenance that Prevent Surprises

 Emergency shower equipment is not something you install and forget.
 If eyewash units are neglected, they can become a hazard themselves: dirty lines, weak flow or water you would not want in your eyes.